UniPASE: A Generative Model for Universal Speech Enhancement with High Fidelity and Low Hallucinations: Related Work

+However, the above approaches all follow a paradigm of cleaning noisy SSL representations, which may be inherently limited since these representations already deviate from desired semantic and acoustic properties due to corruption.
+In contrast, directly learning noise-invariant SSL representations can better preserve the intended phonetic and acoustic attributes, providing a more robust alternative.
+For instance, Miipher-2~\cite{Miipher-2}, a single-stage method, introduces lightweight adapters directly within the SSL backbone USM~\cite{USM}, finetuning only these adapters to clean the 13th layer representations efficiently.
+Our previous work, PASE \cite{PASE}, follows a two-stage design.
+It first finetunes the whole SSL model WavLM~\cite{WavLM} via distillation to generate clean 24th-layer representations (referred to as phonetic representations), which are then conditioned on 1st-layer representations (referred to as acoustic representations) for waveform reconstruction through a vocoder.
+This design demonstrates strong semantic integrity, but may suffer from limited acoustic fidelity due to the direct use of noisy acoustic representations in waveform generation.

-\rev{Our previous work, PASE~\cite{PASE}, falls into the two-stage category.
-While it achieves robust semantic enhancement, its acoustic stage directly maps noisy acoustic representations conditioned on phonetic representations to waveforms, which can introduce residual noise and distortions.
-In the present work, we first extend its semantic stage to address various degradations beyond noise and reverberation, and further decompose the acoustic stage by enhancing the acoustic representations before generating waveforms with a pretrained neural vocoder, yielding a robust and high-fidelity USE system.}
+Motivated by this observation, in the present work, we first extend PASE's semantic stage to address various degradations beyond noise and reverberation, and further decompose the acoustic stage by enhancing the acoustic representations before generating waveforms with a pretrained neural vocoder, yielding a robust and high-fidelity USE system.